-The polygon vertices (and not the sides) are intersected with the along track moving line swath, in order to catch zones smaller than the swath, etc. Swaths for intermediate times between two consecutive times in Swath Template File are considered straight segments, the first one joining an intermediate point of the Left swath line from time $\langle k \rangle$ to time $\langle l \rangle$ , with an intermediate point in Middle swath line, and the other segment joining this intermediate point in Middle swath line with an intermediate point in Right swath line.
+The polygon vertices (and not the sides) are intersected with the along track moving line swath, in order to catch zones smaller than the swath, etc. Swaths for intermediate times between two consecutive times in Swath Template File are considered straight segments, the first one joining an intermediate point of the Left swath line from time $\langle k \rangle$ to time $\langle l \rangle$ , with an intermediate point in Middle swath line, and the other segment joining this intermediate point in Middle swath line.